LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 In contrast to the `xml` method, when creating or parsing an XML document the `xml_DOMImplementation` returns the document node.
-This will be an object of type `xml_document`.
+This will be an object of type :type:`xml_document`.
 It's important to note that this is not the root element node.
 The root element node can be obtained through the `xml_document->documentElement` method.